ankith-00/doc-print-am/README.md

 # doc-print-am
 📄 doc-print is a website that lets xerox shops print documents without saving them on local computer.
 This keeps customer files private and helps stop misuse.
+“This project features two main components — a module for file uploads and another for admin operations.”
 <br><br>

 ## ✅ Features